QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

 Multiplying two **one** dimensional vectors gives an error -- which is reasonable since the meaning is ambiguous

+More precisely, the error is that there isn't an implementation of ``*`` for two one dimensional vectors

+The output explains this, and lists some other methods of ``*`` which Julia thinks are close to what we want

 .. code-block:: julia
     :class: skip-test